-8 Select the job in the list (by selecting the check box next to the job name), then click Get Status.
+- 8 Select the job in the list (by selecting the check box next to the job name), then click Get Status.
 The Job Status dialog box displays any configuration errors.
-Because the job requires write rights to the DirXML-AccessSubmitCommand attribute of the driver object and those rights have not yet been granted, you see an Insufficient rights to driver object error.

-- 9 Click Grant rights, then click OK to confirm the action. - 10 If other errors are displayed, resolve the errors.
+Because the job requires write rights to the DirXML-AccessSubmitCommand attribute of the driver object and those rights have - 9 Click Grant rights, then click OK to confirm the action. - 10 If other errors are displayed, resolve the errors.
 Otherwise, click Close to close the Job Status dialog box.